Cyber-JA/nnnp/README.md

 # nnnp
 No Netcat ?
-No problem
+No problem.
+Simple netcat replacement written in Python.

+## Usage

+## Credits